eficode-academy/argocd-katas/intro.md

    kubectl scale deployment frontend --replicas=4
    ```

-* verify that there are four replicas:
+* Verify that there are four replicas:

    ```bash
    kubectl get pods